dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 # Tutorial: Deploy a .NET Aspire app using the Azure Developer CLI and GitHub Actions

 The Azure Developer CLI (`azd`) enables you to deploy .NET Aspire applications using GitHub actions by automatically configuring the required Authentication and environment settings.
-In this quickstart you'll walk through the process of creating and deploying a .NET Aspire application to Azure Container Apps using `azd` and GitHub actions.
+This quickstart walks through the process of creating and deploying a .NET Aspire application to Azure Container Apps using `azd` and GitHub actions.
 You'll learn the following concepts:

 > [!div class="checklist"]
 >